 Knowledge about one’s own information processing and strategies that influence one’s learning that can optimize future learning.
 After a lesson or assessment, when children are prompted to recognize the successful learning strategies they used, that reflection can reinforce the effective strategies.

 The fatty substance that covers and protects nerves.
 Myelin is a layered tissue that sheathes the axons (nerve fibers).
-This sheath around the axon acts like a conductor in an electrical system, ensuring that messages sent by axons are not lost as they travel to the next neuron.
-Myelin increases the efficiency of nerve impulse travel and grows in layers in response to more stimulation of a neural pathway.
+This sheath around the axon acts like an insulator in an electrical system, ensuring that messages sent by axons are not lost as they travel to the next neuron.
+Thus, myelin increases the speed of nerve impulses.

 The formation of the myelin sheath around a nerve fiber.

-Neurons communicate with each other by sending coded messages along electrochemical connections.
-When there is repeated stimulation of specific patterns of stimulation between the same groups of neurons, their connecting circuits (dendrites) become more developed and more accessible to efficient stimulation and response.
+Neurons communicate with each other by sending coded messages along electrochemical connections called synapses.
+When there is repeated stimulation of specific patterns of activity between the same groups of neurons, their synapses change, and the efficiency of communication becomes stronger.
 This is where practice (repeated stimulation of grouped neuronal connections in neuronal circuits) results in more successful recall.

 Specialized cells in the brain and throughout the nervous system that control storage and processing of information to, from, and within the brain, spinal cord, and nerves.
-Neurons are composed of a main cell body, a single major axon for outgoing electrical signals, and a varying number of dendrites to conduct coded information throughout the nervous system.
+Neurons are composed of a cell body that houses the nucleus, a single major axon for outgoing electrical signals, and a varying number of dendrites that receive synapses from other neurons.

 This refers to the remarkable capacity of the brain to change its molecular, microarchitectural, and functional organization in response to injury or experience.
-Dendrite formation and dendrite and neuron destruction (pruning) allows the brain to reshape and reorganize the networks of connections in response to increased or decreased use of these pathways.
+Dendrite formation and destruction (pruning) alters the number of synapses on neurons and allows the brain to reshape and reorganize the networks of connections in response to increased or decreased use of these pathways.

-Brain proteins that are released by the electrical impulses on one side of the synapse (axonal terminal) and then float across the synaptic gap carrying the information with them to stimulate the nerve ending (dendrite) of the next cell in the pathway.
-Once the neurotransmitter is taken up by the dendrite nerve ending, the electric impulse is reactivated in that dendrite to travel along to the next nerve.
-Neurotransmitters in the brain include serotonin, tryptophan, acetylcholine, dopamine, and others that transport information across synapses and also circulate through the brain, much like hormones, to influence larger regions of the brain.
-When neurotransmitters are depleted, by too much information traveling through a nerve circuit without a break, the speed of transmission along the nerve slows down to a less efficient level.
+Molecules that are released by the electrical impulses on one side of the synapse (axonal terminal) and then float across the synaptic gap carrying the information with them to stimulate the nerve ending (dendrite) of the next cell in the pathway.
+Once the neurotransmitter binds to protein receptors on the dendrite, an electric impulse is generated.

 The ability to reason with numbers and other mathematical concepts.
 Children’s concepts of number and quantity develop with brain maturation and experience.

-Oligodendrocytes are the glia that specialize to form the myelin sheath around many axonal projections.
+Oligodendrocytes are the glia in the brain and spinal cord that specialize to form the myelin sheath around many axons.